Coming to a City Near You!

 There is a growing sector in the field of architecture known as Public Interest Design documented in exhibits such as MoMA’s Small Scale, Big Change and publications like Design Like You Give Damn.
 The projects in this sector are unlike traditional practice in critical ways and are an area of great potential for the future of the profession.

 The Public Interest Design Institute® will provide training to design professionals with in-depth study over two days on methods of how design can address the critical issues faced by communities.
-Training in public interest design is a way of enhancing an existing design practice and learning skills to become pro-actively engaged in community-based design.
+Training in public interest design is a way of enhancing an existing design practice and learning skills to become pro-actively engaged in community-based design through fee-based projects.

-The Harvard Case Method will be used to learn from examples.
+The Harvard Case Study Method will be used to learn from real examples.
 These case studies and best practices documented in the Public Interest Design Practice Guidebook and the Harvard Case Study will be presented and discussed by leaders in the field.
-The curriculum will be formed around the Social Economic Environmental Design® (SEED) metric, a set of standards that outlines the process and principles of this growing approach to design.
+The curriculum will be formed around the Social Economic Environmental Design® (SEED) metric, a set of standards that outline the process and principles of this growing approach to design.
 SEED goes beyond green design with a “triple bottom line” approach that includes the social and economic as well as the environmental.
 The SEED process takes a holistic, creative approach to design driven by community needs.
 This process provides a step-by-step aid for those who want to undertake public interest design.

 Learning objectives will address: